-- coding: utf-8 --# ---------# Licensing Information: You are free to use or extend these projects for# educational purposes provided that (1) you do not distribute or publish# solutions, (2) you retain this notice, and (3) you provide clear# attribution to UC Berkeley, including a link to http://a

 heap = util.PriorityQueue()

-state, path, cost = heap.pop()
+state, path, cost = heap.pop()if state notin visited:

-if problem.isGoalState(state):
+visited.append(state)if problem.isGoalState(state):

 result = path

-for currState, currPath, currCost in problem.getSuccessors(state):
+breakfor currState, currPath, currCost in problem.getSuccessors(state):

-newPath = path + [currPath]
+newPath = path +[currPath]

 newCost = cost + currCost

-newState = (currState, newPath, newCost)
+newState =(currState, newPath, newCost)

-heap.push(newState, newCost + heuristic(currState, problem))
+heap.push(newState, newCost + heuristic(currState, problem))return result

-# Abbreviations
+util.raiseNotDefined()# Abbreviations

 bfs = breadthFirstSearch